vinaygoel/ars-workshop/README.md

 cd ars-workshop && bin/download-libraries.sh
 ```

-Start the Docker Daemon and download the ARS docker container by running:
+Start the Docker Daemon, and then download the ARS docker container by running:
 ```
 docker pull vinaygoel/ars-docker-notebooks
 ```